 G0439 is the HCPCS code you should use for all subsequent annual wellness visits.
 Its long descriptor is "Annual wellness visit, includes a personalized prevention plan of service (PPPS), subsequent visit," while its short descriptor is "Annual wellness subseq."

-An important caveat: If your practice takes on a new Medicare beneficiary and is providing its first annual wellness visit to a patient, you must determine whether the beneficiary had an initial AWV furnished by another organization.
-If that's the case, you would use G0439 rather than G0438 since G0438 was already billed for by the other organization.
+An important caveat: If your organization takes on a new Medicare beneficiary and is providing its first annual wellness visit to a patient, you must determine whether the beneficiary had an initial AWV furnished by another organization.
+If that's the case, you would use HCPCS G0439 rather than HCPCS G0438 since G0438 was already billed for by the other organization.

-Note: Some companies (including Prevounce) have the capability to determine patients’ annual wellness visit eligibility by checking Medicare claims data.
-Partnering with such a vendor can help ensure your practice consistently furnishes, codes, and bills for the appropriate AWV.
+Some companies — like Prevounce — have the capability to determine patients’ annual wellness visit eligibility by checking Medicare claims data.
+Partnering with such a vendor can help ensure your organization consistently furnishes, codes, and bills for the appropriate AWV.

 G0402 is the HCPCS code you should use for the IPPE.
 Its long descriptor is "Initial preventive physical examination; face-to-face visit, services limited to new beneficiary during the first 12 months of Medicare enrollment," while its short descriptor is "Initial preventive exam."

-If you misuse G0438 or G0439, it will likely trigger a denial.
+If you misuse HCPCS G0438 or HCPCS G0439, it will likely trigger a denial.
 Here are a few typical ways that practices incorrectly code annual wellness visits:

 - If you submit G0438 for a Medicare beneficiary for whom a claim with code G0438 has already been paid, your claim will be denied with a claim adjustment reason code (CARC) of 149 ("Lifetime benefit maximum has been reached for the service/benefit category.") and a remittance advice remarks code (RARC) of N117 ("This service is paid only once in a patient's lifetime.").